TheSoftwareHouse/rad-modules-docs/docs/security-details.md

 OAUTH_ENABLED_PROVIDERS"

-- **_Description_**: The variable specifies witch OAuth provider are enabled.
+- **_Description_**: The variable specifies with OAuth provider are enabled.
 It doesn't mean that you are forced to
 - **_Default_**: `""`
 - **_Available_**: `"google, facebook, other"`